 10 years later, in 2013 some of the countries they operated in like Sweden, Norway Switzerland, and Greece, among others, began to turn the heat on them because they believed they were operating as a pyramid scheme.

 As one would expect, they changed their name to Lyconet, and accounting units were scrapped and replaced with shopping units.
 Sounds less scammy, right.
-The problem is just because you have changed your name to sound a little legit doesn’t mean you are.
+The problem is just because they changed the name to sound a little fancy pants doesn’t mean they are.

 Their scheme fell through the cracks and in 2015, they were further re-investigated and banned from the countries that they had a hold on like Italy and Norway.

 Currently, they are active in Malaysia, Saudi Arabia, and Columbia.
 It’s just a matter of time before the curtain comes down on them in those countries as well.

 Most MLMs, also referred to as network marketing operate within legal frameworks.
 The reason being they have a product or service to provide and so it pretty comes down to willing buyer, willing seller.

 Some people call them pyramid schemes because of the nature of the business model where you recruit people and everyone that comes under you earns you commissions. through product sales and hierarchy.